DF-Circles/review-circle/README.md

-# 🌟 DF Circles Documentation Project
+# 🌟 DF Review Circles Documentation Project

 Welcome to the DF Review Circle's Documentation repository!
 This project aims to create a unified, open-source documentation platform for the Review Circles within our organization.
 By using MkDocs, we’re building a centralized, collaborative, and structured resource that ensures consistency, simplifies onboarding, enhances knowledge retention, and clarifies roles across all Circles.